jss367/jss367.github.io/_posts/2020-02-09-Overhead-Imagery-Datasets.md

 tags: [Geospatial Analytics]
 ---

-This post provides a summary of some of the most important overhead imagery datasets.
-I intend to make this a living document that is continuously updated.
+This post provides a summary of some of the most important overhead imagery datasets for object detection.
+The aim of this post is to be a living document where I continue to add new datasets as they are released.

 <b>Table of contents</b>
 * TOC